Monster: The Jeffrey Dahmer Story: Controversies

-On September 23, 2022, Netflix removed the series' "LGBTQ" tag after backlash on social media.
+On September 23, 2022, Netflix removed the season's "LGBTQ" tag after backlash on social media.

-The series also received backlash from the families of Dahmer's victims, accusing Netflix of profiting off their traumatic experiences and "retraumatizing [the families] all over again".
-Eric Perry, a relative of victim Errol Lindsey, stated that "I want people to understand this is not just a story or historical fact, these are real people’s lives.
-[Lindsey] was someone’s son, someone’s brother, someone’s father, someone’s friend that was ripped from [our] lives".
+The season also received backlash from the families of Dahmer's victims, accusing Netflix of profiting off their traumatic experiences and "retraumatizing [the families] all over again".
+Eric Perry, a relative of victim Errol Lindsey, stated "I want people to understand this is not just a story or historical fact, these are real people's lives.
+[Lindsey] was someone's son, someone's brother, someone's father, someone's friend that was ripped from [our] lives".

 Production assistant Kim Alsup alleged mistreatment while on set.
-She stated she was one of two black crew members below the line on Dahmer, adding that "I was always being called someone else’s name, the only other Black girl who looked nothing like me, and I learned the names for 300 background extras".
-Alsup also alleged an "exhausting" and "unsupportive environment," stating '] there were no therapists on set.
+She stated she was one of two Black crew members below the line on Dahmer, adding that "I was always being called someone else's name, the only other Black girl who looked nothing like me, and I learned the names for 300 background extras".
+Alsup also alleged an "exhausting" and "unsupportive environment", stating there were no therapists on set.
 A spokesperson for Netflix countered this allegation, stating that everyone on set had access to free health and wellness sources, including access to a therapist.

-Furthermore, the nature of the crimes and how they took place weren't portrayed in the right light.
-Shirley Hughes, the mother of Tony Hughes, whose story is told in the acclaimed sixth episode "Silenced," also spoke out against the series' depiction of events.
-"It didn't happen like that," Hughes told the Guardian.
+Shirley Hughes, the mother of Tony Hughes, whose story is told in the sixth episode, spoke out against the season's depiction of events.
+Hughes told The Guardian "It didn't happen like that", and expressed frustration over use of real names in the show.

 Future

 Having initially ordered the program in 2020 as a limited series, Netflix announced on November 7, 2022, that it had renewed Monster as an anthology series, with two further editions based on the lives of "other monstrous figures" to be announced.

+On May 1, 2023, Netflix announced the second season of the series titled Monsters: The Lyle and Erik Menendez Story (2024), which is based on the murder case of the Menendez brothers.
+On June 29, 2023, Deadline Hollywood reported that Nicholas Alexander Chavez and Cooper Koch were cast as Lyle and Erik Menendez respectively.
+Monsters: The Lyle and Erik Menendez Story was released on September 19, 2024.